Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: Z factors

 We now have all the ingredients necessary to test the formula for the off-diagonal-in-action renormalisation factor in terms of the square root of the product of diagonal temporal vector renormalisation factors given in eq.~(\ref{eq:zJ}) (testing eq.~(\ref{eq:zhl})).
 We can do this for both temporal axial vector and temporal vector currents using the data in Table~\ref{tab:results}, and the results for the $\rho$ factors are also given in that table.
 The $\rho$ factors are indeed close to 1 in all cases, demonstrating that the perturbative series for $\rho$ does have small coefficients for all powers of $\alpha_s$.
 Note that the temporal vector and temporal axial vector $\rho$ factors are even closer to each other than they are to 1.
 In Figure~\ref{fig:rhoA4} we plot our values for $\rho_{A^4}$ and $\rho_{V^4}$ against the square of the lattice spacing.

 In Figure~\ref{fig:rhoA4} we also compare to the $\mathcal{O}(\alpha_s)$ perturbative result for the operator made from a combination of clover and asqtad staggered quarks in the limit that both quark masses go to zero~\cite{Zfnalasqtad}.
-In the clover-asqtad case the $\mathcal{O}(\alpha_s)$ coefficient for $\rho$ for both $A^4$ and $V^4$ is $+4\pi\times 3.04\times 10^{-3} = 0.0382$ \footnote{Note a typographical error in~\cite{Zfnalasqtad} has introduced a minus sign.}, the same because of the chiral symmetry of the asqtd action.
+In the clover-asqtad case the $\mathcal{O}(\alpha_s)$ coefficient for $\rho$ for both $A^4$ and $V^4$ is $+4\pi\times 3.04\times 10^{-3} = 0.0382$ \footnote{Note a typographical error in~\cite{Zfnalasqtad} has introduced a minus sign.}, the same because of the chiral symmetry of the asqtad action.
 In Figure~\ref{fig:rhoA4} we combine this coefficient with a value of $\alpha_s$ determined in the V-scheme at scale $2/a$ which corresponds approximately to the BLM scale found for these operators in the clover-clover case~\cite{Zfnalclover}.
 The appropriate values of $\alpha_s$ on sets 1, 3 and 8 are: 0.356, 0.314 and 0.269.
+From these values it is clear that missing $\alpha_s^2$ terms in the perturbative expansion could be sizeable; a coefficient of 1 would give a 10\% shift to $\rho$.

 Since we are using the HISQ action for the staggered quark and not the asqtad action, the perturbative results quoted above are not correct for our case, and are provided purely for a qualitative comparison.
 However we see that the nonperturbative H-cl and the one-loop perturbative asqtad-cl results have similar values and behave in a similar way with lattice spacing.
 The nonperturbative results are slightly further from 1 on the coarser lattices.
 On the finer lattices they agree to within 1\%, with the perturbative result being 1\% from 1 and the nonperturbative result 2\%.
 Any comparison of nonperturbative and perturbative results must take account of possible systematic discretisation effects in the nonperturbative results.
 As discussed in Section~\ref{subsec:A0} we can estimate these from the impact of changing our definition of $Z_{A^4}$.
 This produces a sizeable 6\% effect on the coarsest lattices but falling to 1\% on the finest lattices.
 Thus on the finest lattices we can give an error band of $\pm$1\% around our 2\% difference from 1 for the $Z$ factor and expect the full perturbative result to lie in this band.
 If the one-loop perturbative results fall in this band, as the asqtad-cl results do, we can conclude that higher order terms in the perturbative expansion are constrained at this 1\% level.